MFT Consortium of California

-Because the MFT Consortium is not a legal entity, Phillips Graduate University was chosen as its legal entity and administrator of the stipend program.
-The MFT Leadership Collaborative provided leadership and guidance in the effective delivery of the State Stipend Program for MFT students.
+Because the MFT Consortium is not a legal entity, Phillips was chosen as its legal entity and administrator of the stipend program.
+The MFT Leadership Collaborative provided leadership and guidance in the effective delivery of the California Stipend Program for MFT students.
 The statewide educational stipend program was in effect from FY 2008-09 to FY 2017-18 when the state discontinued these stipend programs.
 Overall, 812 stipends were awarded and these stipend recipients were employed throughout 40 counties in California.

 Members of the MFT Leadership ColLaborative

 MFT Consortium of Greater Sacramento

 Host: Paul Jenkins, Ph.D., National University, Sacramento, Pjenkins@nu.edu